-We have audited the financial statements of Umoja Unit Trust Scheme (Umoja Fund) (the Fund), set out on pages 13 to 44, which comprise the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Umoja Unit Trust Scheme (Umoja Fund) ("the Scheme") set out on pages 13 to 44, which comprise the statement of financial position as at 30 June 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Umoja Unit Trust Scheme (Umoja Fund) as at 30 June 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Scheme as at 30 June 2023, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.